matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 ***

-## Datastore Concepts and Indexes
+## Datastore Concepts and Indexes.

-**Datastore = Firestore in Datastore mode**
+**Datastore = Firestore in Datastore mode.**

-- Fully backward compatibile with original Datastore but uses Firestore's improved storage layer.
+- Fully backward compatible with original Datastore but uses Firestore's improved storage layer.
 - The Datastore page used to manage the database.
 - A project can have only a Firestore Native mode database or Datastore mode database, but not both.
 - How to decide: